-It’s a mixed bag served up by members of the WA Trotting Media Guild for Friday night's meeting at Gloucester Park.
+Antero and Miracle Moose are two pacers who have caught the eye of several members of the WA Trotting Media Guild for Friday night's meeting at Gloucester Park.

 Evergreen pacer Our Jimmy Johnstone will take his stake-earnings past the $800,000 mark at Gloucester Park on Friday night wherever he finishes in the field of nine in the 2536m Simmonds Steel Decorative Screens Pace.

 Breeder-owner-trainer Debra Lewis has her talented filly Rumour Has It firmly on target for the Group 2 Daintys Daughter Classic and the Group 1 WA Oaks.